SBoudrias/gulp-exclude-gitignore/README.md

 # gulp-exclude-gitignore [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]

-Ever find yourself in a situation where you want to run a gulp plugin against every JavaScript files in your project?
+Ever find yourself in a situation where you want to run a gulp plugin against every JavaScript file in your project?
 You do so, but then it start throwing at all your `node_modules`?

 The usual fix is to add negative glob patterns to your `gulp.src()` call.
-Doesn't this feel verbose and tidious?
+Doesn't this feel verbose and tedious?
 There is a better way!
 You already have this list inside your `.gitignore` file, let's just use it.

 ## Install